Flourish-savings/flourish-sdk-flutter/README.md

 ## Demo of the app

-Under this demo, in the `example` folder, you can see an implementation of this pluging running in a real application for Android and iOS, You can see how this is implemented, the parnerId, secret and userId are fake.
+Under this demo, in the `example` folder, you can see an implementation of this pluging running in a real application for Android and iOS, You can see how this is implemented, the parnerId, secret and customerCode are fake.